Skip to main content

 Theming Strategy

 Light and Dark modes are achieved purely through semantic token swapping; global raw values never change.
-Adding a new theme (e.g., High Contrast) requires zero component modifications.
-Define the mapping, and every component inherits automatically.
+Adding a new theme requires zero component modifications.

 03